-U.S. Recovers More Than $700 Million In Malaysian Slush Fund Scandal
+U.S. Recovers More Than $700 Million From Malaysian Financier In Slush Fund Scandal

 The Department of Justice has reached a settlement to recover more than $700 million in assets from Low Taek Jho, a.k.a.
-Jho Low, related to Malaysia's 1MDB investment fund kleptocracy scandal.
+Jho Low, related to a kleptocracy scandal that centers on a Malaysian sovereign wealth fund called 1Malaysia Development Berhad — or 1MDB, as it's widely known.

 The assets range from a luxury boutique hotel in Beverly Hills to millions of dollars in business holdings.

 "This settlement agreement forces Low and his family to relinquish hundreds of millions of dollars in ill-gotten gains that were intended to be used for the benefit of the Malaysian people," said Assistant Attorney General Brian A. Benczkowski of the Justice Department's Criminal Division.